 If you are nervous at all, practice on a family member first.
 Then, ask your future supporter to meet you for coffee and start chatting.
 If it does not seem like they will be able to make a donation, asking them to share your campaign is just as important.

 If you do not use social media, there are still lots of ways for you to share your campaign.
 If you are not sure what to say, see: 9 Message Templates to Send Right Now

-While some would argue that phone calls are outdated, there is no better way to share your GoFundMe with loved ones who live down the street or even across the country.
+While some people would argue that phone calls are outdated, there's no better way to share your GoFundMe with loved ones who live down the street or across the country.
 Calling someone to share your GoFundMe allows them to hear your genuine emotions, which may encourage them to support your GoFundMe.
 Making a phone call shows how much you care and shows that you are a real human asking another human for help.

-Texting your link to your friends is an easy and fast way to share your GoFundMe with those closest to you.
-You can text your friends quickly using our app, or you can craft personal text messages to send to your top 25 contacts.
+Texting your link to your friends is a quick and easy way to share your GoFundMe with those closest to you.
+You can text your friends quickly using our app or you can write personal text messages to send to your top 25 contacts.
 A successful text message will include the following:

 - The person's name

 - Your campaign link (Use a bit.ly link if you want to keep it under 140 characters)